kennethchoe/sql-crawler/README.md

 Server List may have optional column `Scope`.
 ServerId must be still unique across entire list.

 When you run query, it runs against servers with matching scope or below.
+For example, `a/b/test.sql`'s scope is `a/b`.
+It will run on the server with its `Scope` values `a/b` or `a/b/c`, but not on `a` nor a server with empty  `Scope` value.

 For more details, check out the [demo site](https://agilesalt.net/sql-crawler).